by Luke Wayne

 Chapter 101 of this same work continues with phrases like "Therefore I have suffered none of the things which they will say of me", "You hear that I have suffered, yet I have suffered not," and "(they say) that I was pierced, but I was not wounded; that I was hanged, but I was not hanged; that blood flowed from me, yet it did not flow; and, in a word, those things that they say of me I did not endure."12

 Plainly, there was a widespread, mythical notion that Jesus had not been crucified but was instead somehow made to appear so.
 In most versions, this was due to someone else being substituted in Jesus' place, though sometimes it was not so clear on this.
 Either way, he was preserved in heavenly glory.
 This story is rooted deeply in gnostic teachings that Jesus is a purely spiritual being that did not ever actually become human but merely inhabited the human realm for a time, and therefore could not actually die a human death.
-The Qur'an has included this legend as a fact.
+While obviously not embracing anything like the Gnostic theology behind the stroy, the Qur'an has included this legend as a fact.

 There are two central doctrines of Islam at stake here.
 One, of course, is the teaching that Jesus was not crucified.
 This was obviously a story drawn from a non-historical Gnostic myth, and therefore is not true.
 The second implication has to do with the Qur'an itself.
 If the author of the Qur'an mistook such a myth for a historical fact, then the Qur'an clearly cannot be the word of God.
 An all knowing God would know the origins of this story.
 An all-knowing God would know that the story was not only false but also rooted in a theology utterly antithetical to Islam.
 A mere man, however, hearing oral stories about Jesus in 6th-century Arabia would not easily be able to tell the difference between these stories and true, biblical stories of Jesus.
 The author of the Qur'an was not an all-knowing God, but a mere man.